 My last class in Rome and it was full of students from all corners of Italy – Sardinia, Scilly, Milan, Florence, Venice etc. Day three is always easier as everyone knows the ropes.
 We were using Madeira cakes, which are very different to the cream-filled cakes that most Italians are used to.
 But the samples that we passed around proved popular.
-So much so, that I kept noticing students helping themselves to their off cuts of cake as their bags gradually took shape.
+So much so, that I kept noticing students helping themselves to their off cuts of cake as their handbags gradually took shape.

-Gradually, slowly, carefully cakes take shape
+Gradually, slowly, carefully the handbags take shape

 This group of students were very focused and so produced some excellent work.
-Even the students who were relatively new to sugarcraft coped amazingly well with today’s challenge.
-The students had all chosen their colours before the class, so we had pretty summer bags and striking bags in winter colours.
+Even the students who were relatively new to sugarcraft coped amazingly well with today’s handbag challenge.
+The students had all chosen their colours before the class, so we had pretty summer handbags and striking bags in winter colours.
 The moulds I had brought with me went down a treat and moulded flowers finished off the bags beautifully.

 Well done everyone – until next time